People's Republic of Kampuchea: Propaganda

 The PRK relied heavily on propaganda to motivate Cambodians for reconstruction, to promote unity and to establish its rule.
-Large billboards were displayed with patriotic slogans and party members taught the eleven points of the Kampuchean National United Front for National Salvation (FUNSK) to assembled adults.
+Large billboards were displayed with patriotic slogans and party members taught the eleven points of the Kampuchean United Front for National Salvation (KUFNS) to assembled adults.

-Survivors of Democratic Kampuchea rule lived in fear and uncertainty, lest the feared Khmer Rouge returned.
+Survivors of Democratic Kampuchea rule lived in fear and uncertainty of the Khmer Rouge's return.
 Most Cambodians were psychologically affected and declared emphatically that they would not be able to survive another DK regime.
 The PRK government strongly encouraged such sentiments, for much of its legitimacy lay in having liberated Cambodia from Pol Pot's yoke.
 As a consequence, gruesome displays of skulls and bones, as well as photographs and paintings of Khmer Rouge atrocities, were set up and used as a pro-government propaganda tool.
 The most important museum about the Khmer Rouge era was located at the Tuol Sleng DK prison and was named "Tuol Sleng Museum of Genocidal Crimes", now Tuol Sleng Genocide Museum.

 The annual Day of Remembrance, also known as "Day of Hatred" against the Khmer Rouge was instituted as part of the PRK's propaganda.
 Among the slogans chanted on the Day of Remembrance, one of the most often repeated was "We must absolutely prevent the return of the former black darkness" in Khmer.